 Management ensures that appropriate controls are in place and working effectively to provide reasonable assurance that the results of the valuation are accurately incorporated into the financial statements.
-These controls are tested periodically by the Association's Audit and Compliance Department and its external service auditors through an annual CSAE 3416 audit process.
+These controls are reviewed periodically by the Association's Internal Audit and Enterprise Risk Management Department and its external service auditors through an annual CSAE 3416 audit process.